CKLabs0/Smatched-Soccer/PRIVACY_POLICY.md

 ## 3. Information Sharing
 We do not share any personal information with third parties except as required by law or for essential game services provided by third-party SDKs (like AdMob).

 ## 4. Children's Privacy
 These Services do not address anyone under the age of 13.
 We do not knowingly collect personally identifiable information from children under 13.
 In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.

+## Contact Us
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at:
+**Email:** cklabs0@gmail.com